sbslee/notes/docs/bioinformatics.rst

 Step 1.
 Run Mutect2 in tumor-only mode for each normal sample.

+Note that as of May, 2019 -max-mnp-distance must be set to zero to avoid a bug in GenomicsDBImport.

 .. code-block:: text

     gatk Mutect2 \
     -R ref.fa \
+    -max-mnp-distance 0 \
     -I normal1.bam \
     -O normal1.vcf.gz \